Tipi-Hack/tipi-hack.github.io/_posts/2018-04-01-quals-NDH-18-whereismypurse.md

 [...]
 ```

-One process stands out of the usual Windows processes: `KeePassX`, a password manager.
-We are going to take a closer look and dump the process memory:
+One process stands out of the usual Windows suspects: `KeePassX`, a password manager.
+We are going to take a closer look and dump its memory:

 ```
 $ vol.py -f ./whereismypurse.raw --profile=Win7SP1x64 -g 0xf800028070a0 memdump -p 2212 -D .